jh05013/divisors/README.md

-# Divisors
+# Divisors-fixed
+This is a clone of the `divisors` crate (which has not been maintained since 2019) with the following differences:
+- The bug has been fixed for `n = 2`
+- The function was changed to use the proper definition of divisors, so it includes 1 and `n`

+The original crate says:

-A blazing fast Rust library to find all divisors of a natural number.
+> A blazing fast Rust library to find all divisors of a natural number.
 This library works with u8, u16, u32, u64, u128 and usize types.

 ## Example
 ``` Rust
 use std::time::{Instant};